-What’s the cost of living in Ohio?
+What is the cost of living in Ohio?

 Wondering about the cost of living in Ohio?
 This article summarizes everything you need to know, from tax rates to healthcare costs.

-The average cost of living in Ohio
+What is the average cost of living in Ohio per year?

 Ohio is home to over 11 million people.

-According to research, Ohio's living cost is 11% lower than the national average.
+Research states Ohio's living cost is 11% lower than the national average.

 As of March 2023, the average home value in Ohio is estimated to be around $205,800, according to the Zillow Home Value Index as of March 2023.

 It’s important to note that housing prices can significantly differ across various regions within the state.
 Here are some examples of typical home prices based on Zillow's data:

 The monthly rental price ranges across the state for those considering renting in Ohio.
 For example, the average apartment rent in Northwest Ohio is $951